joshchew24/notes/CPSC 330/Supervised Learning.md

 ## Types of Supervised Learning
 ### [[Classification]]
-Prxedicting among two or more discrete classes
+Predicting among two or more discrete classes
 ### [[Regression]]
 Predicting a continuous value